A list of the documents posted to the website for the current week.

 Providers who currently receive paper checks and/or paper RAs must follow the process below to transition to EFT and electronic RAs.

 To sign up for electronic funds transfer (direct deposit) and register for the web portal, providers need to complete the forms below and mail or fax them to Provider Relations.
+A letter from your financial institution verifying legitimacy of the account is also required.

 P.O.
 Box 4936